🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ”Š Noise Pollution + 5.5 -- 10 Moderate noise from tourism and summer activity; quieter residential areas balance out nightlife zones, similar to Nis.
+πŸ”Š Noise Pollution + 5.5 -- 10 Moderate noise from tourism and local life in summer, but quieter than large Spanish cities; coastal areas can be noisier in peak season.

 🎭 CULTURE & ENTERTAINMENT